Skip to main content

 When enabled, DefaultAzureCredential falls back to interactively authenticating via the system's default web browser when no other credential is available.

-Specify a user-assigned managed identity for DefaultAzureCredential
+Specify a user-assigned managed identity with DefaultAzureCredential

 Many Azure hosts allow the assignment of a user-assigned managed identity.
-To configure DefaultAzureCredential to authenticate a user-assigned identity, use the managed_identity_client_id keyword argument:
+To configure DefaultAzureCredential to authenticate a user-assigned managed identity, use the managed_identity_client_id keyword argument:

 DefaultAzureCredential(managed_identity_client_id=client_id)